-REQUIRED COURSES-Complete the 18-20 units of required courses as listed in the Associate Degree requirements.
+REQUIRED COURSES-Complete the 18-20 units of required courses as listed in the Associate Degree in Digital Design and Publication major requirements.

 Digital Media Arts

 Certificate of Achievement, Digital Media: Advanced Production (Plan Code: 3256)

 The Digital Media Advanced Production program is an interdisciplinary program that builds on the Fundamentals of Digital Media Arts certificate and is designed to prepare students for entry and mid-level employment in digital media production.